-Vibration Mode (Quick)
+Vibrating Mode (Quick)

-Vibration Mode can be activated by touching and holding from the dial pad.
-You can also set Vibration Mode by pressing and holding down side volume key as well.
+Vibrating Mode can be activated by touching and holding \\ of from the dial pad.
+You can also set Vibrating Mode by pressing and holding down the Volume Down Key as well.

 The phone will display 'Vibrating Mode On'.
-If you would like to turn Vibration mode Off, touch and hold again.
+If you would like to turn Vibrating mode Off, touch and hold # a again.